 Not having owned a car for almost two decades, I often use public transportation to travel around the country.
 Whenever possible, I avoid overnight trips by bus.
-The last time I had done that was in June 2016 going from Boston to Virginia.
+I had done that in June 2016 going from Boston to Virginia.
 A pastor in South Hill wanted me to lead outreaches there and offered to buy the ticket.
 Then a few days ago I took a bus from Tampa, Florida to Washington, DC.
 The Southwest and Amtrak fares were higher than usual.
 So I checked the Greyhound website and found a one-way ticket for only $69.

 Greyhound restricts passengers to one free carryon and one checked bag.
 Two extra bags may be checked for $20 each.
 Usually, I travel with four bags (one of them filled with tracts and gospels of John).
 I repacked my stuff into three bags by downsizing and placing my duffel bag into one of my suitcases.
 My backpack was used as the carryon.
 Despite using a scale at the missionary house to get everything within weight limitations, both my two suitcases were slightly over 50 pounds according to Greyhound’s scale.
 Fortunately, the employee told me not to worry about that and only charged me for the extra checked bag.

 While at the Tampa Greyhound station, I went online with my laptop and also witnessed to a homeless man who earlier helped bring one of my suitcases inside.
 He was already a believer.
 Later after getting in line, another homeless man approached me complimenting my doing God’s work but it was obvious he wanted money.
 Instead, I gave him two of the bags of chips brought with me and a gospel tract.
 He rambled on about beliefs inconsistent with the Bible.
 Fortunately, that conversation was cut short because it was time for me to board the bus.